fridge-dev/blog/README.md

 * Have About Me section header/footer on each page.
 * Automate indexing of `posts/` in the table of contents
 * Link to other blog posts from a post page.
+* How to get section links with minima.